JP Morgan & CHASE

 Why This Matters

-An analogy: Imagine trying to transfer money between banks, but instead of a few clicks, you have to download a PDF, fill it out by hand, mail it in, and then wait days with no idea if it worked.
-That was the ACAT experience.
+Analogy: Imagine transferring money between banks, but you download a PDF, fill it by hand, mail it, then wait with no idea if it worked.

 The Problem